kbarber/rspec-system/README.md

       end
     end

-Also consult the example in `example` in the source of this library for more details.
+Also consult the examples in the `examples` directory in the source of this library for more details.

-For you reference, here are the list of custom rspec configuration items that can be overriden in your `spec_helper_system.rb` file:
+For your reference, here are the list of custom rspec configuration items that can be overriden in your `spec_helper_system.rb` file:

 * *system_setup_block* - this accepts a proc that is called after node setup, but before every test (ie. before suite).
 The goal of this option is to provide a good place for node setup independant of tests.
 * *system_tmp* - For some of our activity, we require a temporary file area.
 By default we just a random temporary path, so you normally do not need to set this.

-Currently to get the nice formatting rspec-system specific formatter its recommended to use the Rake task, so the following to your `Rakefile`:
+Currently to get the nice formatting rspec-system specific formatter its recommended to use the Rake task, so add the following to your `Rakefile`:

     require 'rspec-system/rake_task'

-That will setup the rake task `rake spec:system`.
+That will setup the `spec:system` rake task.

 ### Creating a nodeset file